Learn About Fragrance

 When using fragrance oils in candles we recommend between 6% to 10% or 60ml to 100ml per 1 litre of melted wax.
 Some waxes can take up to 12% but that requires testing to achieve.
 The fragrance load for essential oils is generally lower, around 3% to 6%, but because of the vast difference in EO’s this can vary widely.

 The fragrance industry guards it’s recipes closely and it’s impossible to get an exact list of ingredients.
 But we do always have a list of fragrance “notes” made up of top, middle and base notes.
-We can also supply IFRA and MSDS certificates for every fragrance on request.
 The important thing to know about our fragrances is that none contain Phthalates, which are a known carcinogen.
 And that all of the ingredients in our fragrances, including essential base oils and naturally derived ingredients, are distilled and/or purified to ensure the highest quality and performance.

 Based in the USA, on the doorstep of New Yorks fashion and fragrance district, our fragrance manufacturer is regarded as one of the best in the world.
 They are a member of RIFM (the Research Institute for Fragrance Materials) and IFRA (International Fragrance Association).